SFDO-Tooling/CumulusCI/docs/cheat_sheet.md

 $ cci org info <org_name>
 ```

-This includes information like the org\'s domain, username, and password
+This includes information like the org's domain, username, and password

 ### Open a scratch org in your web browser